-A: I would describe my theoretical orientation as cognitive-behavioral.
+A: I espouse a cognitive-behavioral.
 I believe strongly that the ways in which we interpret information and events inform our emotions and ways of navigating the world.
 I also believe that these interpretations are influenced by experiences over the course of one’s lifetime, but are amenable to intervention.
 I also believe strongly in the importance of humanistic philosophy, which I infuse into my work, focusing on the important of empathy and humanness.

 My philosophy of teaching emphasizes the importance of setting high expectations of students, as well as myself.
 I believe that the best courses are those characterized by a team effort of myself and my students.
 I am also a strong proponent of experiential learning and focusing my teaching on developing and strengthening skills related to the work students are and will be doing.

 Q: Why did you choose to be faculty in the Mental Health Counseling and Behavioral Medicine Program?

 A: I think we have a terrific program!
 I like that I have a job with a lot of variety and get to do a bit of everything.
-On any given day I am usually meeting with students, responding to a clinical issue with a patient, teaching a class, and stopping by our research lab.
+On any given day I am usually meeting with students, responding to a clinical issue with a patient, teaching a class, meeting with fellow faculty, and developing activities for class.
 I enjoy working with my fellow faculty members, and as Curriculum Director work very closely with our adjunct instructors, who are a very important part of our program.
-Mentoring students as they learn and take on responsibilities throughout their time with us is very meaningful to me, and maintaining ties with our alumni, and hearing about the wonderful work they do, is probably the best part.
+Mentoring students as they learn and take on responsibilities throughout their time with us is very meaningful to me, and maintaining ties with our alumni, and hearing about the wonderful work they do, is a terrific part of what I do.

 - ACA – American Counselors Association 2010 – present